 Just remember, this is the baby you prayed for and have in your arms now.
 He needs you now and soon he won’t.
 Help him grow up and become a strong individual.
 Cuddle him, snuggle him, kiss him and hold him tight because soon he will be a new person and run away from you to live his independent life.
 Till then enjoy the madness and cherish every moment you spend with him.

-P.S : My son is going to be nine months soon and his sleep has improved since he turned five months old.
+P.S : My son was around nine months old when I wrote this and his sleep improved once he started solids.
 There are exceptions when the growth spurts strike or he has troubles with teething.
-I was checking out his baby pictures today and I realised how much he has grown up in these eight months.
+I was checking out his baby pictures today and I realised how much he has grown up in these nine months.
 I went and talked about this with his dad and he pointed out how frustrated I used to get in the initial months after having him because of lack of sleep and his gas issues.
-So this post is coming from the heart and soul of a mother to other new mothers around the world.
+So this post is coming from the heart and soul of a mother to other new moms around the world.